talon-one/talon_one.rb/docs/IntegrationApi.md

 Delete audience

-Delete an audience created by a third-party integration.  **Warning:** This endpoint also removes any associations recorded between a customer profile and this audience.
+Delete an audience created by a third-party integration.  **Warning:** This endpoint also removes any associations recorded between a customer profile and this audience.  **Note:** Audiences can also be deleted via the Campaign Manager.
+See the [docs](https://docs.talon.one/docs/product/audiences/managing-audiences#deleting-an-audience).

 ### Example